bali-ibrahim/school/CSE-232/project/README.md

 - Are we supposed to append line-end character to the strings inserted?

-- Is it OK to assume that the file ends with an line-end character?
+- Is it OK to assume that the file ends with a line-end character?

 - Is it OK to create filename.extension.dif as opposed to filename.dif?